 The Mongol Empire

 The Mongols' remarkable military conquests came from their brilliant strategies and tactics.
-Their armies used skilled soldiers on horseback who could attack quickly.
-They used bows and arrows skillfully and, after weakening and enemy and bringing about chaos on the battlefield, they engaged in hand-to-hands fighting with swords, spears, and lances.
+Their armies used skilled soldiers on horseback who could quickly attack.
+They used bows and arrows skillfully, and after weakening the enemy and bringing about chaos on the battlefield, they engaged in hand-to-hand combat with swords, spears, and lances.

-The peace that came after their conquests is known as the "Pax Mongolica" and it allowed for trade, technologies, and ideas to spread across Eurasia.
+The peace that came after their conquests is known as the "Pax Mongolica" and it allowed for trade, technology, and ideas to spread across Eurasia.

 Genghis Khan died in 1227 after defeating the Western Xia Dynasty.
 His descendants continued his conquests across most of Eurasia.

-Genghis Khan's grandson Kublai Khan was 11-years-old when Genghis died.
-He eventually ruled the Mongol Empire from 1260 to 1294.
-He is most famous for conquering Song China , founding the Yuan Dynasty, and assuming the title of Emperor of China in 1271.
+Genghis Khan's grandson Kublai Khan was only 11 years old when Genghis died.
+He would eventually rule the Mongol Empire from 1260-1294.
+He is most famous for conquering Song China, creating the Yuan Dynasty, and assuming the title of Emperor of China in 1271.

 The Yuan Dynasty ruled over present-day China, Mongolia, and Korea.
-Kublai became the first non-Han emperor to unite all of China.
-He ruled as the first Yuan emperor until his death in 1294.
+Kublai ruled as the first Yuan emperor until his death in 1294.

 At its peak, the Mongol Empire covered about 9 million square miles, making it the largest contiguous land empire in world history.
-Originating in Mongolia in East Asia, the Mongol Empire eventually stretched from Eastern Europe and parts of Central Europe to the Sea of Japan, extending northward into parts of the Arctic; eastward and southward into the Indian subcontinent, and westward as far as Northern Europe.
+Originating in Mongolia in East Asia, the Mongol Empire eventually stretched from Eastern Europe and parts of Central Europe to the Sea of Japan, extending northward into parts of the Arctic.
+The Mongol Empire continued eastward and southward into the Indian subcontinent, and westward as far as Northern Europe.